Here you are.

-Step two: Take a breath and know how normal this is.
-Actually, shockingly normal for those of you in the travel allied health industry.
+- Take a breath and know how normal this is.
+Actually, shockingly normal for those of you in the travel nursing industry.
 According to a 2012 report from the Robert Wood Johnson Foundation Interdisciplinary Nursing Quality Research Initiative, about 9% of the population suffers from depression, and that number is doubled in healthcare workers.
-And… this study didn’t even take into account being an allied health traveler.
+And… this study didn’t even take into account being a travel healthcare worker.
 But we could venture to guess the number is higher yet for us.

-Hard times in life are not bad.
-Actually, they are our biggest teachers.
-They connect us to our heart and realign us to our internal compass so we can re-assess what is important to us. ❤️
+Hard times in life are not always bad.
+They can be our biggest teachers.
+They connect us to our hearts and realign us to our internal compass so we can re-assess what is important to us. ❤️

-But when you are in one of those low times.
-(I know.)
-It’s hard to feel grateful for them.
-So…here is a resource to help us out when life is in the “giving us lessons” season.
+But when you are in one of those low times (I know) it’s hard to feel grateful for them.
+So… here is a resource to help you out when life is in the “giving lessons” season.

-As an allied health traveler, your happiness and mental health are essential to your successful career.
+As a travel allied healthcare professional, your happiness and mental health are essential to your successful career.
 But we’re changing locations every 13 weeks or so!
 It’s impossible to have a consistent therapist.

 … or is it?